Vision of Fur Reality

 Your badge is your proof of purchase.
 You need to wear it somewhere easily visible when you’re in convention areas.
 If we can’t see your badge, we don’t know if you’ve paid.
 We’ll have to ask you to leave until you can show it to us.

 We ask attendees to leave their alcohol in their room.
-Our hotel doesn’t want people consuming alcohol in public areas until you purchased it from the bar.
+Our hotel doesn’t want people consuming alcohol in public areas unless you purchased it from the bar.
 We also want to prevent underage drinking and enforce a bit of decorum.

 Any alcohol in convention areas needs to be prearranged with the hotel.
 In general, we don’t allow attendees to drink in panel rooms unless the panel is listed as 21+.

-As stated in the Vision above, we try to keep things PG.
+As stated in the Vision above, we try to keep things appropriate for the general public.
 We prefer clothing not be overly revealing or blatantly fetish gear.
 For example, nylon harnesses and leather collars are allowed but some gear or masks may not be allowed.
 For safety reasons, we do not allow leashes of any type to be worn.